ganirudh118/Expense-Tracker/README.md

 # Expense-Tracker
-This is an app used to track daily expenses by adding the category and the amounnt spent.
+This is a web application used to track daily expenses by adding the category and the amount spent.
 Stacks used - HTML, CSS, JavaScript